-Lea Learning outcomes Assessment criteria Portfolio reference Date 4 Select the required quantity and 4.1 Select resources associated with own work in relation to materials, tools and equipment. quality of resources for the methods of work to 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: apply solid render render, sand, lime, cement and additives to background surfaces and bellcasts and beads, expanded metal lath (EML) produce finishes dash, rough-cast (harling, wet dash), proprietary pre-cast finish, synthetic and non-synthetic renders reinforcement, stress patches, sealants, fixings and fittings hand tools, portable power tools and ancillary equipment.
+Lea Learning outcomes Assessment criteria Portfolio reference Date 4 Select the required quantity and 4.1 Select resources associated with own work in relation to materials, tools and equipment. r r t s quality of resources for the methods of work to apply solid render to background 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: render, sand, lime, cement and additives bellcasts and beads, expanded metal lath (EML) surfaces and produce finishes dash, rough-cast (harling, wet dash), proprietary pre-cast finish, synthetic and non-synthetic renders reinforcement, stress patches, sealants, fixings and fittings hand tools, portable power tools and ancillary equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to apply external solid render to background surfaces and produce finishes.